pypa/interoperability-peps/pep-0458-tuf-online-keys.rst

 --------------------------------------

 This section presents the format of the JSON metadata files.
-Examples of the roles and their formats mentioned here are available for review in the "pep-0458-repository" subdirectory (alongside the "pep-0458.txt" PEP).
+Examples of the roles and their formats are available for review in the "pep-0458-repository" subdirectory (alongside the "pep-0458.txt" PEP).

 root.JSON
 ~~~~~~~~~

-The root.json file is signed by the root role's keys.
-It indicates
+The root.json file is signed by the *root* role's keys.
+It indicates which
-which keys are authorized for all top-level roles, including the root
+keys are authorized for the top-level roles, including the root role itself.
-role itself.
-Revocation and replacement of top-level role keys, including
-for the root role, is done by changing the keys listed for the roles in
+To revoke any of the top-level role keys, the keys listed in root.json may be
-this file.
+replaced.

 The format of root.json is as follows: